veeto

 Key Takeaways

-• Establishes new safety standards for energy storage systems by requiring compliance with national fire protection guidelines.
+• Establishes new safety standards for large energy storage systems to protect against fire hazards.

-• Mandates large energy storage systems over 600 kilowatthours be located in noncombustible buildings or remote areas.
+• Mandates energy storage systems be located in noncombustible buildings or approved outdoor installations.

-• Requires applicants to meet with local fire departments 30 days before submitting facility applications.
+• Requires developers to consult with local fire departments 30 days before submitting permit applications.

 Summary

-Senator Laird's Clean Energy Safety Act of 2025 establishes comprehensive safety standards for energy storage systems in California by requiring compliance with National Fire Protection Association (NFPA) 855 guidelines.
-The legislation mandates that the California Building Standards Commission and State Fire Marshal incorporate these standards into state building codes after July 1, 2026.
+Senator Laird's Clean Energy Safety Act of 2025 establishes comprehensive safety standards for large-scale energy storage systems in California by incorporating the National Fire Protection Association (NFPA) 855 Standard into state building codes.
+The legislation requires the California Building Standards Commission and State Fire Marshal to adopt provisions at least as protective as the most recent NFPA 855 Standard in building code updates after July 1, 2026.

 Key Dates